What Does Rousseau Say is the Difference between Natural and Civilized Man?

 Rousseau, Jean-Jacques.
-1754.
-A Discourse On Inequality.
+A Discourse on Inequality.
 Translated by Maurice Cranston.
-Geneva: Penguin Classics.
+London: